 Cost for drinks in Tulum at night: around ~$100-$150 pesos

-As I mentioned earlier, Tulum Town can be quite the hip place to be.
+As I mentioned earlier, Tulum Town can be quite a hip place.
 With that being said, take advantage of its lively night scene to enjoy a margarita or mezcal cocktail.

 Mezcal is one of the famous spirits of Mexico, akin to tequila (but in my opinion, better!).

-There are many bars/restaurants to get drinks at.
-Batey’s is one of the most famous places to go for drinks in Tulum, but it’s often too crowded for my taste.
+There are many bars/restaurants where you can get drinks.
+Batey’s is one of Tulum’s most famous places to go for drinks, but it’s often too crowded for my taste.

 9. Experience the Mayan Jungle at Coba Ruins